Zeioth/none-ls-autoload.nvim/README.md

 ```

 ## How to use none-ls external sources
+### What are they?

-**What are they?** The `none-ls` project stop supporting builtin sources when they have not been maintained for a while.
+The `none-ls` project stop supporting builtin sources when they have not been maintained for a while.
 Knowing that: External sources are packages you can install sources not oficially supported by `none-ls`.

+### How to install them

-**How do I install them?** You install the dependency, and tell `none-ls-autoload.nvim` where to find it with the option `external_sources`.
+You install the dependency, and tell `none-ls-autoload.nvim` where to find it with the option `external_sources`.

 ```lua
 {